athuln-99/Investment-Tracker/README.md

 # Getting Started
+Please check the _Investment Tracker Report.pdf_ for details about this repository.
 To run the app you will need to install Node.js and then npm.
 Here are instructions to do so: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm